North Falls statutory consultation

 Purpose of this consultation

-This consultation is our third phase of consultation and its purpose is to give people a further chance to review, influence and provide comments on our project proposals, and specifically on our preliminary environmental information report (PEIR).
+This consultation was our third phase of consultation and its purpose was to give people a further chance to review, influence and provide comments on our project proposals, and specifically on our preliminary environmental information report (PEIR).
 This report sets out our initial findings from the environmental impact assessment (EIA) work that has been completed over the past three years.
 The EIA investigates the potentially significant effects that our proposals may have on the environment and on local communities and details how they are avoided or mitigated where possible.

 Non-technical summary